OAI/OpenAPI-Specification/versions/2.0.md

 **TODO: add example.**

 #### Headers Object <a name="headersObject"/>
-List the headers that can be sent as part of a response.
+Lists the headers that can be sent as part of a response.

 ##### Patterned Fields
 Field Pattern | Type | Description